mspnp/cloud-design-patterns/valet-key/README.md

    > The client reaches out to the valet key API and requests a scope and time-limited SaS token for a destination of the API's choosing.
 The API will generate the sas token and return it to the client along with the destination.
 The client will use that token to upload a file to that destination.
 Attempting to use that SaS token for any other purpose will be denied.

-1. Validate the blob has been uploaded
+1. Validate the blob has been uploaded.

-   1. Open the the **Storage browser** on your Storage Account.
+   1. Open the the **Storage browser** on your [Storage account](https://portal.azure.com/#browse/Microsoft.Storage%2FStorageAccounts).
    1. Select **Blob containers**.
    1. Click on the container named `uploads`.
    1. You should be able to see the list of uploaded blobs.